 > more info on this work

 To see a detailed list of all sales titles of the series which at present are available, please click here.

 To see a list of upcoming performances, please click here.

-The exciting CD album which marks the start of our new series: Accalimed mezzo Joyce DiDonato sings selected arias from the early Baroque to the early Classic periods, accompanied by the specialist ensemble Il Complesso Barocco under the baton of Alan Curtis who also is leading our editon.
+The exciting CD album which marked the start of our series: Accalimed mezzo Joyce DiDonato sings selected arias from the early Baroque to the early Classic periods, accompanied by the specialist ensemble Il Complesso Barocco under the baton of Alan Curtis who also is leading our editon.
 Music by Cesti, Giacomelli, Handel, Hasse, Haydn, Keiser, Monteverdi, Orlandini and Porta – all 13 pieces are included in our piano-vocal score.